-The following chart shows the relative composition of the standard formula risk capital components at the valuation date:
+The following chart shows the relative composition of the standard formula risk capital components as at 30 June 2018:

-The market risk charge accounts for almost the entire SCR.
+The market risk charge accounts for almost the entire Solvency Capital Requirement ("SCR").
 The charge arises from the equity charge on Vitality Health Limited as an asset on The Company's balance sheet, a smaller component of the market risk charge is the spread risk on a subordinated loan to Vitality Health Limited.

-The Company has no operations, therefore the operational risk is negligible.
-The small counterparty default risk arises from the cash deposit held in the bank.
+The Company has no operations; exposure to Operational risk is negligible and the Operational risk capital requirement for this is zero.
+The small counterparty default risk arises from the cash deposit held in the bank and a small intercompany balance.